1g4-mirror/pv/doc/DEVELOPERS.md

 from the updated "`pv.pot`" file.
 After doing this, look for missing translations (empty "`msgstr`" lines) or translations marked as "fuzzy", as these will need to be corrected by translators.

+## Release checklist

+The package maintainer should run through these steps for a new release:

+ * Check for patches and bug reports at https://tracker.debian.org/pkg/pv
+ * Run "`make indent; make indent indentclean update-po check`"
+ * Version bump and documentation checks:
+  * Update the version in `configure.ac` and `doc/NEWS.md`
+  * Check that `doc/NEWS.md` is up to date
+  * Check that `doc/TODO.md` is up to date
+  * Check that the manual `doc/pv.1` is up to date
+  * Run "`make doc/pv.1.md`" and, if using VPATH, copy the result to the source directory
+ * Ensure everything has been committed to the repository
+ * Run "`autoreconf`" in the source directory
+ * Consistency and build checks:
+  * Wipe the build directory, and run "`configure`" there
+  * Run "`make distcheck`"
+  * Run "`./configure && make check`" on all test systems including Cygwin, using the `tar.gz` that was just created
+ * Run "`make release MAINTAINER=<signing-user>`"
+ * Update the project web site:
+  * Copy the release `.tar.gz`, `.txt`, and `.asc` files to the web site
+  * Use "`pandoc --from markdown --to html`" to convert the TODO, news, and manual to HTML
+  * Update the TODO, news, and manual on the web site
+  * Update the version numbers on the web site
+  * Update the package index on the web site
+ * Create a new release in the repository, and apply the associated tag